Guides - Rescue and Rebuild

-Your Linode may expect its other disks to be mounted in specific directories during its regular operations.
+Your Compute Instance may expect its other disks to be mounted in specific directories during its regular operations.
 These disks and their expected directories are defined in the

 /etc/fstabfile.
 In order for these directories to be accessible within the chroot, you need to mount them from within the chroot.
-For example, if your Linode defines
+For example, if your instance defines

 /etc/fstab, you can the following command to mount it: